 3.2.
-Application sumi nary Payment Application Name: IDPMS Payment Application Version: 4.1.x.x Application Description: IDPMS, Integrated Distribution Property Management System, will help increase the yield and lower the cost for a hotel.
+Application summary Payment Application Name: IDPMS Payment Application Version: 3.16.xxx Application Description: IDPMS, Integrated Distribution Property Management System, will help increase the yield and lower the cost for a hotel.
 It is a powerful set of software tools for efficient and effective management of hospitality operations, with special functionality for controlling distribution channels.
-The IDPMS Product Suite has a modular design so it caters to all types of properties Application Target Clientele: Hospitality Components of Application Suite (i.e. POS, Back Office, etc.) IDPMS consists of a single application that does all the tasks Required Third Party Payment Application Software: IDPMS uses Sixcards for Credit Card transactions Database Software Supported: IDPMS uses Microsoft SQL Server v2008 or Later Other Required Third Party Software: IDPMS uses Crystal Reports for reporting purposes Operating System(s) Supported: IDPMS runs on Microsoft Windows, including, but not limited to Windows 7 and Server 2008R2.
+The IDPMS Product Suite has a modular design so it caters to all types of properties Application Target Clientele: Hospitality Components of Application Suite (i.e. POS, Back Office, etc.) IDPMS consists of a single application that does all the tasks Required Third Party Payment Application Software: IDPMS uses ProtoBase for Credit Card transactions Database Software Supported: IDPMS uses Microsoft SQL Server Other Required Third Party Software: IDPMS uses Crystal Reports for reporting purposes Operating System(s) Supported: IDPMS runs on Microsoft Windows, including, but not limited to Windows 7 and Server 2008R2.
 Application Functionality Supported Reservations, front office, back office, reporting, etc. Payment Processing Connections: Credit cards are processed through the ProtoBase gateway, using a TCP/IP connection.
-IDPMS versioning has Four levels: Major version, Minor version, Release and Build: 4.1.x.x Description of Versioning Methodology: Major version: This changes when major / significant PCI impacting changes are made to the software.
-For example re-certification for a new version of the PA-DSS requirements.
-Minor version: Includes changes to the application that have a minor impact on PA-DSS requirements.
-These require additional documenting Release: changes include small changes or new features added to the application and may not have an impact on PA-DSS requirements.
+Description of Versioning Methodology: IDPMS versioning has three levels: Major, Minor and Build: 3.15.xxx Major: changes include significant changes to the application and would have an impact on PA-DSS requirements.
+Minor: changes include small changes such as minor enhancements and may or may not have an impact on PA-DSS requirements.
 Build: changes include bug fixes and would have no negative impact on PA-DSS requirements.